Guinea calls BSGR to December hearing on mining contracts

-NEW YORK/LONDON (Reuters) - A committee charged with reviewing mining deals in Guinea has given BSG Resources a month to respond further to a string of allegations including that it paid bribes to secure contracts, setting a hearing date of December 10.
+NEW YORK/LONDON, Nov 5 (Reuters) - A committee charged with reviewing mining deals in Guinea has given BSG Resources a month to provide additional responses to a string of allegations including that it paid bribes to secure contracts, setting a hearing date of Dec.
+10.

-BSGR, mining arm of Israeli billionaire Beny Steinmetz’s business empire, is battling for the right to develop half of the Simandou deposit in Guinea’s south, one of the world’s richest undeveloped deposits of iron ore.
+BSGR, the mining arm of Israeli billionaire Beny Steinmetz’s business empire, is battling Guinea over the right to develop half of the Simandou deposit in the country’s south - one of the world’s richest undeveloped deposits of iron ore.

 The current Guinean government accuses BSGR of bribing officials to win its Simandou concession in 2008.
-BSGR has denied the allegations, and has accused the government of using the review of mining contracts to confiscate its licenses.
+BSGR has denied the allegations, and has accused the government of using the review of mining contracts to illegally seize its licences.

-The December hearing is unlikely to be definitive, but it will bring closer a long-awaited decision on the future of BSGR in Guinea, and on the future of Simandou.
+A hearing next month is unlikely to be definitive, but it would bring closer a long-awaited decision on BSGR’s licences.

-A BSGR spokesman confirmed on Tuesday the company had received a letter from the Guinean committee requesting more information, but said there was no change to answers already provided to existing graft allegations.

-“This is their latest attempt to damage our reputation in an effort to illegally seize our private property,” he said.
+BSGR declined to comment on Tuesday on the Guinean committee’s request for fresh information.

-In a letter, dated November 1 and seen by Reuters, the independent technical committee reviewing mining deals said responses it had received so far from BSGR had not been enough to dismiss the accusations leveled against the group.
+In a letter, dated Nov.
+1 and seen by Reuters, the independent technical committee reviewing mining deals said responses it had received so far from BSGR had not been enough to dismiss the accusations levelled against the group.

 The letter outlined 25 allegations, which included offering entertainment and meals to high-ranking officials, and gifts including cash, telephones and perfumes.